facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.2.X/NFC_Component.md

 ## 7. Receipt of the result

-The controllers will return the required information in SdkResult format -more details in the <a href="Mobile_SDK" data-linked-resource-id="2605678593" data-linked-resource-version="15" data-linked-resource-type="page">iOS Mobile SDK's</a>.
+The controllers will return the required information in SdkResult format.
+More details in the [Result Return](./Mobile_SDK#6-result-return) section.

 ### 7.1.
 Receipt of errors